 Mid Michigan College is an approved provider of related technical instruction (RTI).
 Mid's Technical Education Centers offer 100% online electrical apprenticeship training and testing that meets State and National standards of excellence and education requirements for electrician apprentices (EA).

-- Electrical Apprentices are required to complete 144 hours of training per year until they have attained the 576 hours required by the Electrical Apprenticeship Bureau and the Department of Labor.
+- Mid's EA training is recognized by the Electrical Apprenticeship Bureau and the Department of Labor.

 - Upon successful completion of the EA training series, students are awarded a certificate of completion from Mid Michigan College, and are eligible to sit for the Journeyman Electrician Examination administered by the State of Michigan.

 Federal Financial Aid is not available for this program.